dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

 - invalid text : attention, it does not want empty element.
 Check empty elements: //*[not(text())]
 - lexical error : no "", ?, and other characters in label
+- when importing something with @target, the targeted resources need to be present as well
 ------------------------------------->  <--------------------------------